arassec/igor/igor-plugin-core/src/main/resources/doc/http-file-download-action.md

 Username | A username for HTTP Basic Authentication.
 If set together with a password, a HTTP Authorization header with the encoded password will be added to every request.
 Password | A password for HTTP Basic Authentication.
 Target key | The name of the key the action's results will be stored in.
-Num threads | The number of threads this action uses to execute requests.